jomcbob/jomcbob/README.md

 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning java script
 - ⚡ Fun fact: I am taking TOP
-- I belong to the church of Jesus Christ of latter day saints